 The Interview Process

-With regards to the styles and structures of interviews it’s best to break them down into formats and types.
-The formats as mentioned in the previous paragraph are: phone interviews, video interviews, and in-person interviews – including one-on-one interviews, panel interviews, and group interviews.
-“Phone Interviews are utilized to determine if someone is worth bringing in for an in person interview” according to the Darden Alumni Career Services.
+With regard to the styles and structures of interviews, it’s best to break them down into formats and types.
+The formats as mentioned in the previous paragraph are phone interviews, video interviews, and in-person interviews – including one-on-one interviews, panel interviews, and group interviews.
+“A call is typically a first-round screening to see if you’re a fit to come in for a full interview, so nailing it is key,” according to The Muse.
 In these formats it’s recommended to dress in your interview attire, standup and project your voice with a measured and confident tone, and have your research notes in front of you in preparation for potential questions that may arise.

 With Video Interviews it’s essential again to dress appropriately; however, in these settings – e.g. Skype and Google Hangout – it’s important to remember to maintain eye contact with the camera and to understand that your movements and mannerisms may be accentuated and that the microphone may be overly sensitive.
-Additionally, it’s critical to ensure that your background is amendable to a formal interview setting via Marketwatch.
-With in-person interviews it’s vital to build rapport, to establish credibility, and to be thoughtful and engaging.
-It is additionally incredibly important as the Darden Alumni Career Services website mentions to listen carefully in order to provide appropriate responses, but also to build a relationship with the interviewer.
-In a one-on-one setting, it’s critical to build a rapport with the interviewer and to give concise answers while summarizing the central point up front.
+Additionally, it’s critical to ensure that your background is amendable to a formal interview setting.
+With in-person interviews, it’s vital to build rapport, to establish credibility, and to be thoughtful and engaging.
+It is additionally incredibly important to listen carefully in order to provide appropriate responses, but also to build a relationship with the interviewer.
+In a one-on-one setting, it’s critical to build a rapport with the interviewer and to give concise answers while summarizing the central point upfront.

 ~The Purepost Team